paulie-o74/paul_thomas_pt/README.md

 #### Returning User
 5. As a returning user, I want to see the times, types and locations of classes.
-6. As a returnign user, I want to get in contact with the trainer.
+6. As a returning user, I want to get in contact with the trainer.
 7. As a returning user, I want to find a social media link to connect with the business.
 8. As a returning user, I want to find out a little more about Paul Thomas background.
 9. As a returning user, I want to leave some comment, suggestion or message to the staff.